NLKNguyen/code-formation/README.md

 );

 GO

+...other stuff, see 010_migration.sql
 ```

-[`C_BlogPost_Slug.sql`](https://github.com/NLKNguyen/code-formation/blob/main/examples/01_sql_migration_from_scripts/input/C_BlogPost_Slug.sql) and [`PK_BlogPost_Id.sql`](https://github.com/NLKNguyen/code-formation/blob/main/examples/01_sql_migration_from_scripts/input/PK_BlogPost_Id.sql)  have additional blobs to be rendered after the above due to the `ORDER` parameter.
+[`CK_BlogPost_Slug.sql`](https://github.com/NLKNguyen/code-formation/blob/main/examples/01_sql_migration_from_scripts/input/CK_BlogPost_Slug.sql) and [`PK_BlogPost_Id.sql`](https://github.com/NLKNguyen/code-formation/blob/main/examples/01_sql_migration_from_scripts/input/PK_BlogPost_Id.sql)  have additional blobs to be rendered after the above in according to the `ORDER` parameter.
 These 2 have the same value for `ORDER` because we didn't care about the relative order among themselves as long as they come after the blob for CREATE TABLE statement.
-In other words, the `ORDER` parameter value needs to be different only if you want a strict sequencial order; otherwise, it just goes by the order of which blob it scans first.
+In other words, the `ORDER` parameter value needs to be different only if you want a strict sequential order; otherwise, it just goes by the order of which blob is evaluated first.

 Final result: [010_migration.sql](https://github.com/NLKNguyen/code-formation/blob/main/examples/01_sql_migration_from_scripts/output/010_migration.sql)

 ### Category 2: TODO